-Now, you probably have a friend who swears by acupuncture, but what does acupuncture actually do, besides make you look like a pincushion?
-This form of Traditional Chinese Medicine (TCM) is based on the principle that the body’s qi (energy or life force in Chinese) needs to flow freely through in order for you to function properly.
+Let’s start with the basic acupuncture facts.
+First off, acupuncture is a form of Traditional Chinese Medicine (TCM) and is based on the principle that the body’s qi (energy or life force in Chinese) needs to flow freely through the body in order for you to function properly.
 Our qi travels through the body via meridians, which you can think of like waterways connecting rivers and streams.

 How Does Acupuncture Work?

 From a conventional medicine point of view, there are a number of hypotheses on why acupuncture works, including:

 It reduces inflammation by reducing certain pro-inflammatory markers.